aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/s3-iam-assume-role.md

     list of STS endpoints in the [dedicated AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html).

-The connector configurations in a file (we\'ll refer to it with the name `s3_sink.json`) should contain at least the following content:
+The connector configurations in a file (we'll refer to it with the name `s3_sink.json`) should contain at least the following content:

 ``` json